 The starting line will be between the Race Committee Flagship’s

-Mizzen mast and a White and red pole in a rib OR a White Buoy.
+Mizzen mast and a White and Red pole in a rib OR a White Buoy.
 The race committee boat will fly an orange flag to indicate racing will commence shortly.

 The fleets will start in the following sequence: